Google Pixel 5 release date, price, news and features

 That said, the phones we've seen running this chipset have been powerful enough for everyday tasks, so we hope it's a similar story with the Pixel 5 when we're able to try the phone out.

 There's 8GB of RAM in the phone, and 128GB of storage.
-We've yet to learn if you'll be able to extend that storage with a microSD card, but it doesn't seem like you'll be able to.
+There's no microSD support, and Google has yet to announce any other storage variants for the Pixel 5 so you'll be limited to just 128GB.

 There's a 4,080mAh battery inside the phone, and the company has included wireless charging as well.
 There's also a reverse-charging feature called Battery Share, so you can use your Pixel 5 to charge supported devices.